typedb/typedb-docs/11-query/05-update-query.md

 ---
 pageTitle: Update Query
-keywords: graql, update query, modification
+keywords: typeql, update query, modification
-longTailKeywords: grakn update data, graql update query, graql update instances
+longTailKeywords: typedb update data, typeql update query, typeql update instances
-Summary: Updating data in Grakn with the Update Query.
+Summary: Updating data in TypeDB with the Update Query.
 ---

 ## Update Instances of Concepts

-In a Grakn knowledge graph, each instance is a "fact".
+In a TypeDB knowledge graph, each instance is a "fact".
 Relations and entities are extensible and reducible, by adding or removing role players to them over time.
 Each attribute value can be owned and the ownership can be removed or added: updating an attribute value directly therefore means changing the attribute value for ALL owners of this attribute value!
 Achieving this requires [deleting](../11-query/04-delete-query.md) the attribute value and connecting previous owners to a different value instance.
 Updating the attribute value that is owned by a concept means changing the connection to the value, rather than the value itself.
 We can achieve this in a single query using an Update query, which consists of a match, a delete, and an insert.

-To try the following examples with one of the Grakn clients, follow these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follow these [Clients Guide](#clients-guide).

 ## Update attribute owned by a concept
 Usually, we want to change the value of an attribute that is associated to another instance.
 To do so, we first need to [delete the association that the instance has with the attribute of interest](../11-query/04-delete-query.md#delete-attribute-ownerships) and then [insert the new instance of the attribute](../11-query/03-insert-query.md#insert-instances-of-an-attribute-type).
 We can do this in a single update query as follows: